-ORDERED, that the City Council hereby appoints Jonathan P. LaBonté to the Lewiston Auburn Railroad Company Board of Directors for a term of 3 years from 2016 to 2019 and he shall be authorized to vote the shares held by any shareholder.
+points Jonathan P. LaBonté to the Lewiston Auburn term of 3 years from 2016 to 2019 and he shall be nareholder.

+A TRUE COPY ATTEST

+Susan Clements-Dallaire, City Clerk

 Leroy Walker, Ward Five Grady R. Burns, At Large David C. Young, At Large